 A deputy appointed by the Court of Protection1 under the Mental Capacity Act 2005 with power to conduct legal proceedings on the protection party's2 behalf is entitled to be the litigation friend3 of the protected party in any proceedings to which his power extends4.
-If nobody has been appointed by the court or, in the case of a protected party, is so authorised as a deputy, a person may act as a litigation friend if he: (1) can fairly and competently conduct proceedings on behalf of the protected party; (2) has no interest adverse to that of the protected
+If nobody has been appointed by the court or, in the case of a protected party, is so authorised as a deputy, a person may act as a litigation friend if he: (1) can fairly and competently conduct proceedings on behalf of the protected party; (2)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.